The terms hospital and clinic are often used interchangeably. Both are different in function and size.

 What is Hospital?

 The origin of hospitals dates back to the 4th century BC.
-The Brahmanical hospitals and Roman hospitals can be considered as the ancient hospitals intended to treat injured soldiers.
+The Brahmanical hospitals and Roman hospitals can be considered as ancient hospitals intended to treat injured soldiers.

-In developing countries, the perks of modern medicine and health care are not much experienced.
+In developing countries, the perks of modern medicine and health care are not experienced.
 But developed countries offer a multitude of facilities and widened treatment opportunities.

-Highly trained staff services, quality, and efficiency have made modern hospitals expensive.
+Highly trained staff services, quality, and efficiency, have made modern hospitals expensive.

 There are different types of hospitals.
 General hospitals handle various kinds of diseases and injuries.
 They have an emergency department to manage sudden issues.
 It is also called acute care hospital.